2026 Preceptor Appreciation Day

 - Identify where a pharmacy preceptor can find current and proposed laws and regulations relating to pharmacy law.

-- Compare the general practice standards of pharmacists, pharmacy interns and pharmacy technicians in the Commonwealth of Massachusetts.
+- Compare the general practice standards of pharmacists, pharmacy interns, and pharmacy technicians in the Commonwealth of Massachusetts.

 - Describe the requirements for dispensing and refilling prescriptions in the Commonwealth of Massachusetts.

-- List at least five pharmacy laws related regulations or policies that pharmacy preceptors can review with their interns.
+- List at least five pharmacy laws related to regulations or policies that pharmacy preceptors can review with their interns.

 Presenter

-Activity Number: 0026-0000-25-017-L03-P | Knowledge-based
+Activity Number: 0026-0000-26-012-L03-P | Knowledge-based

 Topic Designator: Law Related to Pharmacy Practice